 Genetic testing can be difficult emotionally, not provide conclusive results and cause practical difficulties.
 Before considering genetic tests, it is vital that proper genetic counselling is provided to ensure it is the correct decision for the individual.
 It is also vital that, if someone does have testing, they receive full genetic counselling about what the results mean.
 No counselling is currently provided with the commercially available APOE test.

-For more information on genetic testing, please see factsheet 405 Genetics of dementia.
+For more information on genetic testing, please see our factsheet, Genetics of dementia.

 Alzheimer's Society strongly believes that there should be legal protection against discrimination on the grounds of genetic information.
 There is currently a moratorium on the use of genetic information by UK insurance companies until November 2019.
 Alzheimer’s Society campaigns for the continued prevention of insurers and employers using genetic information to discriminate against people at risk of dementia.